sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Superuser
 ---------

 A user in Fire Insights can be marked to be a super-user.
-A super-user has all the rights exactly similar to that of the admin user.
+A super-user has all the rights exactly similar to that of the admin user, Means it have same Administrative right.

 Details on the Admin user rights
 --------------------